codacy/codacy-rubocop/src/main/resources/docs/description/Metrics_AbcSize.md

-This checks for the size of a method to see if it is too long and can, therefore be refactored into more small and modular methods
+This cop checks that the ABC size of methods is not higher than the configured maximum.
+The ABC size is based on assignments, branches (method calls), and conditions.
+See http://c2.com/cgi/wiki?AbcMetric

-This is a common practice since it difficults readability and can become a problem to use the method properly
+# Examples

 [Source](http://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Metrics/AbcSize)